alexkernphysiker/FitGen/README.md

 Tests
 =====

-The directory FitGen_tests contains cmake project with unit tests that uses GoogleTest framework.
+The directory FitGen_tests contains cmake project with unit tests.
+The tests require GoogleTest framework to be installed